lumapps/dep-check/doc/architecture/decisions/0002-which-open-source-license-to-use.md

 ## Decision proposed

-We think that MIT License is the one that best applies to our tool, because it's the one that dgive the most freedom to future users.
+We think that MIT License is the one that best applies to our tool, because it's the one that gives the most freedom to future users.